-Breast reconstruction could be right for you if you’ve had a mastectomy.
+Breast reconstruction in Nashville, TN could be right for you if you’ve had a mastectomy.
 Breast reconstruction may be done at the same time as the mastectomy, or it may be done later on.
 If radiation therapy is part of the treatment plan, your doctor may suggest waiting until after radiation therapy.
 A Nashville, TN plastic surgeon can reconstruct the breast in many ways.
 Some women choose to have breast implants, which are filled with saline or silicone gel.
 Another method uses tissue taken from another part of your body.
 The plastic surgeon can take skin, muscle, and fat from your lower abdomen, back, or buttocks.
 The type of reconstruction that is best for you depends on your age, body type, and the type of cancer surgery that you had.
 A board certified plastic surgeon in Nashville, TN can help you decide.

 Timing of Breast Reconstruction

 Breast reconstruction can help restore the look and feel of the breast after a mastectomy.
 Performed by a plastic surgeon in Nashville, TN, breast reconstruction can be done at the same time as the mastectomy (“immediate”) or at a later date (“delayed”).